Browse the Descriptions of these Collections

-Each of the collections on this page consists of nine individual part books.
+Each of the collections in the Trios for Strings series consists of nine individual part books.
 Each of the three trio parts (A, B, and C) are available for violins (G clef), violas (viola clef), and cellos (bass clef).
 Build a trio with each of the three parts in the clef that each musician prefers.

 Background Trios for Strings, Volume 1